German state suspends AstraZeneca vaccine use for under-60s - WTMJ

-Berlin’s top health official, Dilek Kalayci, said Tuesday that the decision was taken as a precaution ahead of a meeting of representatives from all of Germany’s 16 states after the country’s medical regulator announced 31 cases of rare blood clots in people who had recently received the vaccine.
-Nine of the people died.
+The decision was taken as a precaution ahead of a meeting later Tuesday of representatives from all of Germany’s 16 states and further recommendations expected from national medical regulators, said Berlin’s top health official, Dilek Kalayci.

-All but two of the cases involved women aged 20 to 63, the Paul Ehrlich Institute, Germany’s medical regulator, said.
+The meeting was called after the country’s medical regulator announced that it had received a total of 31 reports of rare blood clots in people who recently received the vaccine.
+Nine of the people died and all but two of the cases involved women aged 20 to 63, the Paul Ehrlich Institute said.

 Reports of an unusual form of blood clot in the head, known as sinus vein thrombosis, prompted several European countries to temporarily halt the use of the AstraZeneca vaccine earlier this month.